juliafmorgado/30DaysOtel/week2/day11.md

 ## What I'm taking into Day 12

-Today we learned the **Logs API**—the methods to create structured, correlated logs:
+Today we learned the **Logs API** which are the methods to create structured, correlated logs, AND the final piece of observability.

 **Key skills:**
 - Creating structured logs with `logger.emit()`
-- Using appropriate severity levels (INFO, WARN, ERROR, DEBUG)
+- Using severity levels (INFO, WARN, ERROR, DEBUG)
-- Adding structured attributes instead of string interpolation
+- Adding structured attributes for context
 - Automatic trace correlation (trace_id and span_id)
 - Using logs, traces, and metrics together for complete observability